 - Environment - information on the test environment.

 Home page widgets are draggable and configurable.
-Also, Allure supports its own plugin system, so quite different widget layouts are possible.
+Also, Allure supports its own plugin system, so you can have very different widget layouts.

 Categories